poorniv-89/KidsStoriesLibrary-SBA-Repo/README.md

 |                | Read (by ID)             | GET        | `/api/stories/:id`                                      |                                | Retrieves a specific story by its unique ID.     |
 | **Kids**       | Read (all details)       | GET        | `/api/kids`                                            |                | Retrieves details of all kids in the database.   |
 |                | Update (by ID)           | PATCH      | `/api/kids/:id`                                         | `{ "name": "Karl Marx", "age": 10, "favoriteGenre": "Adventure" }` | Updates details of a kid by their unique ID.     |

+**Were there any requirements that were difficult to implement?
+What do you think would make them easier to implement in future projects?**
+It was hard to implement validation on birthdates in author schema without using regex, which showed how important it is to have a proper input handling.

+**What would you add to or change about your application if given more time?**
+If I had more time, I would add features like user accounts with saved story progress and better search and filtering options.